Through the desert with Palestinian mountain bikers from Bethlehem

 An Israeli family ‘from Hebron’.
 They live as Israeli settlers in the occupied Palestinian city of Hebron, illegally under international law of war.

-But this special place is in Palestine and it is militarily occupied by Israel.
-Motorcyclists from Israel are allowed to drive into occupied Palestine without formalities or obstacles and move freely anywhere here.
-The Israeli family even lives in occupied Palestine as settlers, which is illegal under international law.
+But this particular place is in Palestine and it is militarily occupied by Israel.
+Motorcyclists from Israel are allowed to enter occupied Palestine without any formalities or obstacles and move freely around.
+The Israeli family even lives as settlers in occupied Palestine, which is illegal under international law.

-But mountain bikers from occupied Palestine must apply for permits to enter Israel.
-Anas and his cycling apostles refuse this inequality.
-They refuse to ask Israel for permits to move around the entire country called Israel or Palestine today.
+But mountainbikers from occupied Palestine have to apply for permits to enter Israel.
+Anas and his cycling apostles reject this inequality.
+They refuse to ask Israel for permits to travel throughout the country, which is now called Israel or Palestine.

 ‘If Israelis can go anywhere in this country, so can we,’ says Anas.